Winter Storm Watch In Effect Monday Evening Through Tuesday Afternoon

-The National Weather Service has issued a Winter Storm Watch, which is in effect from Monday evening through Tuesday afternoon for the entire Baltimore-Washington metro area.
+BALTIMORE (WJZ) — The National Weather Service has issued a Winter Storm Watch from Monday evening through Tuesday afternoon for the entire Baltimore-Washington metro area.

 The watch affects the Washington D.C. metro area, the greater Baltimore area and extending into points north and east of Maryland.